Matt L's Posts

 The camera has a great effect.
 So in that case the reality [or ‘truth’] would have to be understood in that context.
 A lot of people think documentaries are ‘reality’ but really they are just another form of fiction.
 Although not always pure fiction.

-ANYONE ELSE DISAPPOINTED over 3 years ago
+ANYONE ELSE DISAPPOINTED about 4 years ago

 Sounds like you wanted it to be about ‘A’ but instead it was about ‘B’.